Safety and Security

 Residents must sign in overnight guests at either Fortin Hall or Rancourt Hall front desk prior to 11:00 pm on the night they are staying.
 In addition to being signed in and personally escorted by a resident, visitors and overnight guests must present a valid form of identification and sign the guest log at the either Fortin Hall or Rancourt Hall front desk.
 Overnight guests receive a guest pass upon signing in; this pass must be presented by the overnight guest upon request.
-Residents are responsible for the behavior of their visitors and overnight guests while they are on campus and can be held responsible for any violations committed by them of the Student Code of Conduct (page 31 of the Student Handbook) or Residence Hall Agreement.
+Residents are responsible for the behavior of their visitors and overnight guests while they are on campus and can be held responsible for any violations committed by them of the Student Code of Conduct (2018-2019 Student Handbook) or Residence Hall Agreement.

 Any problems with the residence hall access control system should be reported to the respective resident assistant/resident director.